Interaction-free measurement of multiple objects using a universal integrated photonic processor

 \section{Experimental implementation and results}

 In this work, we experimentally implemented two IFM tasks using the cloud-accessible Ascella Quantum Processing Unit (QPU), provided by the Quandela Cloud service \cite{maringVersatileSinglephotonbasedQuantum2024}.
-This QPU consists of a 12-mode programmable universal interferometer, a rectangular mesh of balanced beamsplitters and tunable phase shifters arranged in a grid of MZI units, which effectively act as beamsplitters of variable reflectivity, interspersed with phase shifters.
+A universal linear-optical transformation on $m$ modes requires $m(m-1)/2$ variable beam-splitters and phase shifters.
+The Ascella QPU consists of a 12-mode programmable universal interferometer \cite{reckExperimentalRealizationAny1994,clementsOptimalDesignUniversal2016}, a rectangular mesh of balanced beamsplitters and tunable phase shifters arranged in a grid of MZI units, which effectively act as beamsplitters of variable reflectivity, interspersed with phase shifters.
 By tuning the phase shifters, the interferometer can be reconfigured to implement a generic 12-mode linear-optical mapping of input to output creation operators.
 It is equipped with an on-demand quantum dot single-photon source and superconducting nanowire single-photon detectors at each output (see App.\ref{sec:methods} for more details).
 In Sec.\ref{section:EV_UPP} we benchmark the performance of the Ascella QPU by implementing the well-established EV quantum interrogation task.
 This benchmarking validates the results presented in Sec.\ref{section:multiple_object_UPP}, where we report the implementation of our proposal for a multiple-object IFM scheme, detailed in Sec.\ref{section:our_multiple_object}.
+The architecture of an integrated photonic processor does not allow the introduction of absorbers inside the spatial modes of the device.
 To emulate the presence of absorptive objects within the interferometer, we adopted the approach used in Ref.\cite{giordaniExperimentalCertificationContextuality2023}.
 Namely, an “object” blocking a given optical path is modelled by diverting that path to an output port connected to a dedicated single-photon detector, not allowing it to interfere with other paths.